slott56/slott56.github.io/Pelican/content/blog/2025/10/2025-10-04-design_principles_grasp_patterns.rst

 Pure Fabrication
 ----------------

-I often call these frabricated classes part of the "Solution Domain" distinct from the "Problem Domain."
+I often call these fabricated classes part of the "Solution Domain" distinct from the "Problem Domain."

 The model is part of the Problem Domain.
 It represents the real-world things in software space.